 The base criteria for a league wanting to achieve The FA Charter Standard League award are:

-- 60 percent of all teams in the league are FA Charter Standard Clubs and to hit 100 per cent within two years of attaining the award.
+- 60 percent of all teams in the league are FA Charter Standard Clubs and to hit a minimum of 85 per cent within three years of attaining the award.
 New teams joining a CSL have a year to become an FA Charter Standard Club.

 - Divisions in youth leagues should contain of no more than 12 teams.